individual-brain-charting/public_protocols/stanford_battery/README.md

 called 'environment.yml'.
 This file is the environment we used to run the tasks, and can be installed with:

-    conda env create -f environment.yml
+    conda env create -f stan27.yml

 With this, the tasks should open and work without problems.
-If you are not familia with virtual environments, please refer to [this handy guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) from the Anaconda documentation.
+If you are not familiar with virtual environments, please refer to [this handy guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) from the Anaconda documentation.